-During the year the Organization invested its excess cash in liquid savings accounts and interest-bearing preferred securities earning interest between 4.45% and 5.90%.
+The Organization invested its excess cash in liquid savings accounts and interest-bearing preferred securities earning interest between 4.45% and 5.90%.
 These securities are notionally marked to market at year end creating the recognition of gains and losses that have not been realized.
 Subsequent changes in market value may reverse these gains and losses.